 Brian uses a variety of papers, some handmade, including a favourite Nepalese paper on which there can be up to 8 layers of pastel, highlighting any raised texture as well as scratchmarking to reveal shapes, symbols and underlying colour.
 The handmade paper is often used as a collage on top of another, maybe smoother paper, giving contrasting, broader colour fields.
 Sometimes, his work is hard edged and more symmetrical in many aspects, although still concerned with absolutes and ‘trying to make something out of nothing’.

-'A Walk in the Conifers' was created as Brian's means of coming to terms with his unease at walking through the conifer plantations on Bodmin Moor; this was then followed by more expressive work as shown in the recent nocturnal cloudscapes, 'Stars over Bodmin Moor I and II'.
+'A Walk through the Conifers' was created as Brian's means of coming to terms with his unease at walking through the conifer plantations on Bodmin Moor; this was then followed by more expressive work as shown in the recent nocturnal cloudscapes, 'Stars over Bodmin Moor I and II'.
 More wonderful cloud formations inspired the two 'Red Boat & Stormy Clouds' works, while 'Red Boat & Stormy Seas' was created as a follow-on to the welcome gift picture Brian gave to Juno, his latest Granddaughter.

 The image ‘Norfolk Church – High Summer I was inspired by a holiday in Norfolk: the church depicted is St Andrew’s at Little Snoring in north Norfolk, a lovely flint built church with a tower separate from the main building.